xxlv/proxy3/README.md

 $ http_proxy=localhost:8080 curl http://www.example.com/
 ```

-proxy2 is made for debugging/testing, so it only accepts connections from localhost.
+proxy3 is made for debugging/testing, so it only accepts connections from localhost.

 To use another port, specify the port number as the first argument.

 ```
-$ python proxy2.py 3128
+$ python3 proxy3.py 3128
 ```